muralikrish/MK-Albertsons-Assignemnt/README.md

 # MK-Albertsons-Assignemnt

-This project display's the random Cat image along with a fact.
+This project display's the random Cat image along with a Fact.
+When user taps on screen then a new Image and Fact are fetched and are displayed.

-Below are the API's for fetching the Cat Image and Random fact.
+Below are the API's:

     To Fetch the Cat Image: http://placekitten.com/200/300 or: http://placekitten.com/g/200/300 To Fetch the Cat Fact: https://meowfacts.herokuapp.com/

 * Cocoa pods is utilized for dependency management.
 * Alamofire for making API requests.
 Added as a dependency in Podfile